bassdman/modulerizr/README.md

 BUT: These Frameworks DON'T WORK GOOD WITHIN LEGACYPROJECTS.
 Have you ever seen Serverside-Syntax in Vue or Angular-Templates.
 No. That means you can not easily switch to modularisation when all your architecture is currently designed with php.

-But there is a solutionen - where you can have serverside syntax AND modularisation without big effort.
+Here's is a solutionen - where you can have serverside syntax AND modularisation without big effort.

 ## The solution
 Modulerizr.

+While angular, react,... give you many great features from the scratch without having to think about it, Modulerizr does it vice versa.
+It gives you a simple infrastructure for modularisation and you can add the features you want.

+Because of this, you can append it to almost every legacy project you can imagine.

+## Example

 Imagine the following html-page "startpage.hml":
 ``` html